Why Am I Feeling Isolated? Potential Causes And 7 Ways To Reconnect

 - A lack of meaningful involvement

-But if you are more introverted, you may not mind the lack of connection with others as much, so you would not feel as strong isolation feelings.
-Of course, personalities are much more complicated than this simple reductionism, but different personalities may be more prone to isolation.
+But if you are more introverted, you may not mind the lack of connection with others as much.
+You may not develop feelings of isolation as quickly.
+Of course, personalities are more complicated than this simple reductionism, but different personalities may be more prone to isolation.

 Below are steps you can take that may, more directly, help your effort to feel less isolated.
 We will look at some of the common causes of isolation and how to fix them, in addition to listing ways that you can connect with others.